pmacg/mathematica-sgt/README.md

-# mathematica-sgt
+# Spectral Graph Theory in Mathematica
-A package of helpful tools for spectral graph theory in Mathematica
+A package of helpful tools for spectral graph theory in Mathematica.